Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Discussion

-When we compare the MCFs computed using stellar masses from different estimates, we observe that the MCFs with GAMA masses \citep{taylor2011_gama_stellar_mass}, \textit{WISE} masses \citep{cluver2014}, and ProSpect masses \citep{robotham2020} closely agree with each other.
-Only a weak disagreement is found in the lowest redshift sample $\mathcal{P}$ in which the { $M^{\star}_\text{WISE}$} MCFs exhibit a slightly lower amplitude ($2.4\sigma$ on average from { $M^{\star}_\text{GAMA}$}) in the scale $r_\mathrm{p} > 0.1 \, h^{-1} \mathrm{Mpc}$.
-The reason might be the scatter between GAMA and \textit{WISE} stellar masses observed by \citet{cluver2014} which causes the weak disagreement of { $M^{\star}_\text{WISE}$} MCF in sample $\mathcal{P}$ with other mass estimates.
-So we conclude that all the stellar mass estimates we used are equally good in tracing the galaxy clustering.
+When we compare the MCFs computed using stellar masses from different estimates in the W4 selection of Sample $\mathcal{P}$ (left panel of Fig.~\ref{fig:result_mcf_p_mass-sfr}), we observe that the MCFs with GAMA masses and ProSpect masses closely agree with each other.
+However, the { $M^{\star}_\text{WISE}$} MCFs exhibit a slightly lower amplitude ($1.1\sigma$ on average from { $M^{\star}_\text{GAMA}$}) on the scale $r_\mathrm{p} > 0.05 \, h^{-1} \mathrm{Mpc}$.
+In panel~(a) of Fig.~\ref{fig:M*-sft-scatter}, we compare these three stellar mass estimates and find a close agreement between { $M^{\star}_\text{GAMA}$} and { $M^{\star}_\text{ProSpect}$}.
+However, there is a scatter between { $M^{\star}_\text{GAMA}$} and { $M^{\star}_\text{WISE}$} \citep[also observed by ][]{cluver2014}.
+About 94\% of the galaxies shown in panel~(a) of Fig.~\ref{fig:M*-sft-scatter} are star-forming with the colour $\text{W2}-\text{W3} \geq 1.5$ \citep{cluver2014}.
+Therefore, the scatter in the stellar mass estimates could be due to the added sensitivity of mid-IR bands to the radiation from dust emission associated with star formation \citep{meidt2012, jarrett2013}.
+These star-forming galaxies could dilute the clustering signal and could hence be the reason for the disagreement of { $M^{\star}_\text{WISE}$} MCF with other mass estimates.
+We therefore conclude that the GAMA and ProSpect stellar masses trace the galaxy environment similarly, but the WISE stellar mass is not as strong as GAMA and ProSpect in tracing the environment.

-When it comes to the SFR, we observe that all corresponding MCFs (except that of \textit{WISE} SFRs in the lowest redshift range) take values smaller than unity for separation scale in the range $0.05 < r_\mathrm{p} < 60 \, h^{-1} \mathrm{Mpc}$.
-This implies that SFR is anti-correlated with the galaxy local density and there is a small probability of finding pairs of actively star-forming galaxies in the dense regions of the LSS.
+For the SFR (right panel of Fig.~\ref{fig:result_mcf_p_mass-sfr}), we observe that all the MCFs (except for { $\text{SFR22}_\text{WISE}$}) take values lower than unity for a separation scale in the range $0.05 < r_\mathrm{p} < 60 \, h^{-1} \mathrm{Mpc}$.
+This implies that the SFR is anti-correlated with the galaxy local density, and there is a small probability of finding pairs of actively star-forming galaxies in the dense regions of the LSS.
+This observation is in line with previous findings that passive galaxies tend to cluster more strongly than star-forming galaxies in the low-redshift Universe \citep[e.g.][]{lin2012, wang2013, bethermin2014}.

 This can be explained in the context of galaxy evolution.
-As galaxies evolve, they get their hot gas reservoir removed as a result of different galaxy processes such as ram-pressure stripping \citep{gunn1972}, galaxy harassment \citep{moore1999_harassment}, and tidal disruptions \citep{merritt1983}.
-This results in a suppression of star formation activity in the dense environment \citep{gomez2003}.
+As galaxies evolve, their hot gas reservoir is removed as a result of different galaxy processes such as ram-pressure stripping \citep{gunn1972}, galaxy harassment \citep{moore1999_harassment}, and tidal disruptions \citep{merritt1983}.
+This results in the suppression of star formation activity in the dense environment \citep{lewis2002, gomez2003}.